kbilsted/WhitespaceWarrior/README.md

 Then you can use the command `WhiteSpaceWarrior` in your shell.

+Or visit the releases at https://github.com/kbilsted/WhitespaceWarrior/releases

 # C# Example

+Let's illustrate the effect of a code base filled with cruft and white space.
+Of course the example is rigged in the sense that it contains example of all the things `whitespacewarrior` is catering for.
+But you'll notice that with all the stuff thats in the way, focus is harder to attain.

-Before going into the details.
-Let's have a look at a code sample that well represents much of the code that I've experienced in my career.
+The example samples code pieced I've experienced in my career.
-You'll notice there is a lot of weird stuff in there.

 ```cs
 /// <summary>